garythemann/garymann.org/src/content/post/remark-rehype.md

 ```

 :::caution
-Оbserve that the XSS attack through `onclick` is present.
+bserve that the XSS attack through `onclick` is present.
 :::

 ### Example: supporting HTML in markdown properly